 2 “For I am jealous for you with the jealousy of God himself.
 I promised you as a pure bride to one husband—Christ.
 3 But I fear that somehow your pure and undivided devotion to Christ will be corrupted, just as Eve was deceived by the cunning ways of the serpent.”

-There is jealousy involved here (which is suspect by us) and a foolishness (which is embarrassing) and is emotional.
+There is jealousy involved here (which is suspect by us) and foolishness (which is embarrassing) and is emotional (not at all what we think.)
 This passage suggests a higher and purer following of Jesus that Satan wants to corrupt.
 Paul was concerned that these Corinthians would not be a pure bride.
 He got jealous over their vulnerability.
-He believed that they would miss the bridal love that they possessed.
+He believed that they would miss the bridal love that they once knew.

 - Jesus, Romancer of the Church (brokenbelievers.com)